 Income-eligible residents in Mid-Michigan will be able to participate in a community solar garden program that can save them up to $200 annually on their energy bills through a $100,000 grant from the Michigan Department of Environment, Great Lakes, and Energy (EGLE).

-Under the Clean Energy for Low-Income Communities Accelerator (CELICA) program, 25 qualified families will be chosen by Capital Area Community Services (CACS) in Lansing to participate in the clean power initiative.
+Under the Clean Energy for Low-Income Communities Accelerator (CELICA) program, 25 qualified families will be chosen by Capital Area Community Services (CACS) to participate in the clean power initiative.
 CELICA combines home weatherization services, such as new insulation and energy-efficient appliances, with electric bill credits.
 There is no cost to the selected CACS clients, who will be enrolled in the program for up to three years.
 Guidelines to be eligible for the program are pre-approved for home weatherization, income requirements, and a Consumers Energy client.